-- 5. In that judgment, under 8, 9, and 10, the Tribunal concluded the following: - The complainant also submits that the transfer process was flawed due to the non-participation of a staff representative in the selection process.
+5. In that judgment, under 8, 9, and 10, the Tribunal concluded the following:

+"8.
+The complainant also submits that the transfer process was flawed due to the non-participation of a staff representative in the selection process.
 He acknowledges that the Service Regulations do not explicitly deal with staff representation in the transfer process.
 He argues, however, that a 'purposive interpretation' of the relevant provisions of the Service Regulations, namely, Articles 4(2) and (4), 7(1) and 49(5), points to the requirement of at least minimum safeguards in the transfer procedure including a Selection or Promotion Board with the participation of at least one staff representative.
 The Tribunal rejects this argument.
 The absence of explicit requirements in the Service Regulations for staff representation in the internal transfer process in contrast with the specific requirements in relation to other competitions is at odds with the 'purposive interpretation' advanced by the complainant.
-As the Internal Appeals Committee observed in its majority opinion, it is indicative of a deliberate intention on the part of the EPO not to include staff representative involvement in the transfer selection process, a decision with which the Tribunal will not interfere. - 9.
-As to the violation of the rights of staff members to be considered as candidates for vacant posts, the complainant asserts that every staff member has a right to a fair opportunity to submit a candidature for a vacant post and to be considered in an impartial appointment procedure that has at least minimum procedural safeguards including the participation of at least one staff representative. - 10.
-In the Tribunal's view, this argument is simply a reformulation and conflation of the two previous arguments and is rejected for the above reasons." - 6.
-As the same reasoning applies to these complaints, the complainants' argument that the two disputed appointments are legally flawed because they contravened the Service Regulations concerning staff representation in the decision-making process regarding selection procedures must be rejected. - 7.
-The second issue concerns the vacancy notice that was published for the post of Director of the Learning and Development Directorate.
-In stark contrast to the vacancy notice published for the post of Director of the Quality Audit Directorate, the vacancy notice for the post of Director of the Learning and Development Directorate did not contain a description of the position, the required minimum qualifications, a closing date, or an invitation to all qualified candidates to apply.
+As the Internal Appeals Committee observed in its majority opinion, it is indicative of a deliberate intention on the part of the EPO not to include staff representative involvement in the transfer selection process, a decision with which the Tribunal will not interfere.

+9. As to the violation of the rights of staff members to be considered as candidates for vacant posts, the complainant asserts that every staff member has a right to a fair opportunity to submit a candidature for a vacant post and to be considered in an impartial appointment procedure that has at least minimum procedural safeguards including the participation of at least one staff representative.

+10. In the Tribunal's view, this argument is simply a reformulation and conflation of the two previous arguments and is rejected for the above reasons."

+6. As the same reasoning applies to these complaints, the complainants' argument that the appointment of Mr W. is legally flawed because it contravened the Service Regulations concerning staff representation in the decision-making process regarding selection procedures must be rejected.